Udene1/Verimutfs/FRIEND_ONBOARDING.md

 ## What to Watch For

 ### Good Signs ✅
-- Terminal shows: `[HTTPP2P] Initialized with N bootstrap peer(s)`
+- Terminal shows: `[BootstrapDiscovery] Discovering bootstrap peers via VNS name: bootstrap-node`
-- You see: `[VerimutSync] HTTP P2P initialized with N bootstrap peer(s)`
+- You see: `[VerimutSync] HTTP P2P initialized with N bootstrap peer(s)` (N should be 1 or more)
+- Log shows: `[VerimutSync] ✓ Bootstrap registration complete` (if you're running a bootstrap)
+- Bootstrap mesh sync logs: `[BootstrapMesh] Discovered X bootstrap(s) in VNS`
-- Periodic sync messages appear
+- Periodic sync messages appear every 60 seconds
 - VNS entry count increases over time
 - `/api/vns/status` returns valid merkle root
+- No errors about "Failed to sync VNS with..."

 ### Issues to Report ❌
 - Node crashes or hangs
-- HTTP P2P push failures
+- Errors: "Failed to sync VNS with bootstrap-node.vfs"
+- VNS discovery fails to find any bootstraps
-- Entry counts don't match other nodes
+- Entry counts don't match other nodes after several sync cycles
-- Merkle root inconsistencies
+- Merkle root inconsistencies between nodes
-- High CPU/memory usage
+- High CPU/memory usage (>500MB RAM or >10% CPU is unusual)
+- Bootstrap mesh sync not running when it should be

 ## Feedback We Need